 Cons

-Some teens struggle to transition from junior clubs to seniors because of the length, weight, and flex of the shaft.
+Some teens struggle to transition from junior clubs to seniors because of the shaft’s length, weight, and flex.
 As a kid, I overcame this by using ladies’ clubs.
-Their lightweight, short shaft, and supreme forgiveness made it easy to increase swing speed and optimize distance.
+Their lightweight, short shaft and supreme forgiveness made increasing swing speed and optimizing distance easy.

 The set consists of an oversized forgiving driver.
 Plus, an easy launching fairway wood and hybrid.
-There are four irons in the set, a 6, 7, 8, and 9, along with a pitching and sand wedge.
+The set has four irons: 6, 7, 8, and 9, along with a pitching and sand wedge.

 In conclusion, if you want to make golf as easy as possible for the teenager in your life, the Wilson Women’s set is worth considering.